k-CIR/cir-wiki/docs/natmeg/opm-acquisition/01_OPM-Acquisition.md

 ## Recording

-**Make sure to check free disk space before starting a recording:** *The Hedscan software does not raise an error if it runs out of storage space.
-It will appear to continue recording but no more data is saved and resulting in a corrupted file.
+**Make sure to check availabe disk space:** *The acquisition software does not raise an error if it runs out of storage space.
+It will appear to continue recording but no more data is saved resulting in a corrupted file.
 As a rough rule of thumb, assume you need around 2 GB for every 10 minutes of recording.
 If there is not enough space, remove older recordings but make sure to back them up by copying to `/data/temp/` on cerberos before deleting if unsure or if they belong to another project.*

 When all of the previous steps are done, you can actually start with the main recording and stop it whenever necessary.
 The data can be visualized in "Data Vis".

 When starting the recording check that triggers show up as expected.
 The triggers should be seen in "Data Vis", in a channel called di38.
 Throughout the recording monitor the participant.

-*Unlike TRIUX system, Hedscan system saves longer recordings in a single file (it does not split them into 2 GB files).
+*Unlike the conventional MEG system, the Hedscan system saves longer recordings in a single file (it does not split them into 2 GB files).
 Since this can create problems for some storage filesystems, we recommend limiting file sizes by adding breaks in the paradigm every 10-15 minutes during which a recordings can be stopped and new ones started.
 If recording HEDSCAN and TRIUX simultaneously, we recommend starting/stopping both systems to make stitching the data together afterwards simpler.*

 ## Data Visualization
 "Data Vis" can be used to display the data of those sensors that are correctly initialized and localized.
 Each row corresponds to the data of a sensor.
 When doing a recording of an experiment that sends triggers to the OPM recording system, you need to make sure that you see those triggers that you expect in the data as vertical lines.